tpcstld/flashcards/README.md

 An online version of the flashcards program can be found at [tpcstld.me/fc](http://tpcstld.me/fc).
 However, support is not guaranteed.

+## Vim Syntax Highlighting

+`quiz.vim` contains some basic VIM syntax highlighting for the `.quiz` files.

+You can install it by copying `quiz.vim` to your `.vim/syntax` folder and running `:set syntax=quiz` after loading the quiz file.

 ## Contributions

 If you're taking a course with me, pull requests are welcome!